apache/hawq-docs/install/install-ambari.md

 17. On the Customize Services page, the **Settings** tab configures basic properties of the HAWQ cluster.
 In most cases you can accept the default values provided on this page.
 Several configuration options may require attention depending on your deployment:
     *  **HAWQ Master Directory**, **HAWQ Segment Directory**: This specifies the base path for the HAWQ master or segment data directory.
     *  **HAWQ Master Temp Directories**, **HAWQ Segment Temp Directories**: Enter one or more directories in which the HAWQ Master or a HAWQ segment stores temporary files.
 Separate multiple directories with a space.
 Any directories that you specify must already be available on all host machines.
 If you do not specify a temporary directory, the HAWQ data directory is used to store temporary files.<br/><br/>As a best practice, use multiple segment temporary directories on separate, large disks (2TB or greater) to load balance writes to temporary files \(for example, `/disk1/tmp /disk2/tmp`\).
 For a given query, HAWQ will use a separate temp directory (if available) for each virtual segment to store spill files.
 Multiple HAWQ sessions will also use separate temp directories where available to avoid disk contention.
 If you configure too few temp directories, or you place multiple temp directories on the same disk, you increase the risk of disk contention or running out of disk space when multiple virtual segments target the same disk.
 Each HAWQ segment node can have 6 virtual segments.
     *  **Resource Manager**: Select the resource manager to use for allocating resources in your HAWQ cluster.
 If you choose **Standalone**, HAWQ exclusively uses resources from the whole cluster.
 If you choose **YARN**, HAWQ contacts the YARN resource manager to negotiate resources.
 You can change the resource manager type after the initial installation.
-See [Managing Resources](/200/hawq/resourcemgmt/HAWQResourceManagement.html).
+You will also have to configure some YARN-related properties in step 22.
+For more inforatmion on using YARN to manage resources, see [Managing Resources](/200/hawq/resourcemgmt/HAWQResourceManagement.html).

 		**Caution:** If you are installing HAWQ in secure mode (Kerberos-enabled), then set **Resource Manager** to **Standalone** to avoid encountering a known installation issue.
 You can enable YARN mode post-installation if YARN resource management is desired in HAWQ.
     *  **VM Overcommit**: Set this value according to the instructions in the [System Requirements](/20/requirements/system-requirements.html) document.